-- 4.1.4.2 Deposits of SU5 are heterogeneous and vary from sediments dominated by clays and silts, but containing moderate gravel sized clasts and artefacts, to well-sorted organic-rich silts and structural materials.
-Examples of the latter are present in the form of two wooden, waterlogged stakes and multiple horizontal layers of mortar from 2.42-4.13m bgl (+34.43-+32.72m OD) in ARCA CWR BH11 and a wooden pile at 4.09-4.20m bgl (+32.69-+32.58m BGL) in ARCA CWR BH13. - 4.1.4.3 Artefacts (>20mm) recovered from SU5 strata (with the sherds identified in SU4d see Section 4.1.3.4) are catalogued in Appendix 7.
+4.1.4.3 Artefacts (>20mm) recovered from SU5 strata (with the sherds identified in SU4d - see Section 4.1.3.4) are catalogued in Appendix 7.
 The majority of ceramic finds are of Romano-British date and were retrieved from a depth range spanning 1.75-1.77m bgl in ARCA CWR BH03 to 3.35-3.45m bgl in ARCA CWR BH12.
-A medieval greenglazed ware sherd was found in ARCA CWR BH13 (3.20m bgl).
-All the pottery sherds, tile and brick fragments have rounded breaks, suggesting that they became fragmented in antiquity, and they are therefore likely to have been reworked (i.e. they probably do not date the strata from which they were recovered).
+A medieval green-glazed ware sherd was found in ARCA CWR BH13 (3.20m bgl).
+All the pottery sherds, tile and brick fragments have rounded breaks, suggesting that they became fragmented in antiquity, and are therefore likely to have been reworked (i.e. they probably do not date the strata from which they were recovered).